Time: 08:15 - 09:15

 This course will be delivered online.
 See the ‘What is the course about?’ section in course details for more information.

 What is the course about?

 In this module you will work on grade 2 standard repertoire.
 You will achieve greater confidence, fluency and control of the keyboard.
 You will also improve general musicianship, keyboard harmony skills and aural awareness, as well as extending your theoretical knowledge.
-The course is taught in a relaxed and friendly atmosphere.

 This is a live online course.
 You will need:

 - Internet connection.
 The classes work best with Chrome.

 - A computer with microphone and camera is best (e.g. a PC/laptop/iMac/MacBook), or a tablet/iPad/smart phone/iPhone if you don't have a computer.

 We will contact you with joining instructions before your course starts.

 What will we cover?

 - Level 2 course repertoire is at an approximate grade 2 standard by this term and the choice of repertoire will be discussed at the first meeting